504aguiluz/elixir-tutorials/README.md

 >
 >--pipe-to starts Elixir detached from console (Unix-like only).
 >It will attempt to create PIPEDIR and LOGDIR if they don't exist.

+### Start Coding
+>iex -S mix in terminal is the way to go.
+It runs mix before CLI.
+>
+>after you make changes, you can either:
+>do the tedious way:
+>c "lib/dictionary.ex" --> compiles the app to the exact location
+>
+>OR
+>
+>do the slightly less tedious way:
+>r Dictionary  --> recompiles the app

+You can group a chunk of Elixir code between the keywords do and end.
+This is used in our example to delineate the body of our module, and the bodies of the function it contains:

+>defmodule Dictionary do
+>
+>  --> body of module . . .
+>
+>  def hello() do
+>
+>    --> body of function . . .
+>
+>  end
+>
+>end

+-modules in Elixir are defined using defmodule followed by the module name and a do/end block.

+-functions are defined using def followed by the function name, any parameters, and the body in a do/end block.

+-module names must be an Elixir atom.
+Conventionally we use Capitalized words (MyFirstModule).
+There's a section about atoms later in this chapter.

+-function names are either names or one of the Elixir operators.
+Names must start with a lowercase letter or underscore, and may contain letters, digits, and underscores.
+The name may end with an exclamation point or a question mark.

+-IO.puts writes a string to standard output.

+## Start Writing the Dictionary
+>File.read!("assets/words.txt") --> fn that lists all the words in the chosen directory
+>
+>File. + [TAB] -> shows all fns for File
+>
+>-Created an assets directory in our project and download words.txt into it.
+>
+>-Went into iex, and typed File.↦ (where ↦ represents the tab character).
+Tab completion displayed the list of File functions, and we use h File.read to get help.
+>
+>-We chose File.read! to read the wordlist and String.split to break it into a list of words.
+>
+>-We combined the two into a function, Dictionary.word_list, and played with it in iex.
+>
+>-We also saw examples of tuples and regular expression literals.
+We'll look at these in more detail in the next chapter.
+>
+>
+>
+>
+>
+>
+>
+>
+>